Skip to main content

 FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}

-pnpm test runs both unit and E2E tests in the inspector against both the ChatGPT and Claude hosts before the build.
-If they pass, you know your resources render correctly in both environments before you ship.
+pnpm test runs unit and E2E tests in the inspector against the ChatGPT and Claude host modes before the build.
 See the CI/CD guide for the full workflow and the complete testing guide for how to write the tests.

 Smoke Testing After Deploy